EliteOneTube/divorce_app_dev_ops/README.md

 * Run the installation playbook `ansible-playbook ../playbooks/install_jenkins.yml -i ../hosts.yml`
 * Ssh into the jenkins machine `vagrant ssh control`
 * Visit `192.168.56.10:8080` to see the jenkins server and follow the instructions to set it up
+* Install the ansible plugin on the jenkins server `sudo apt install ansible`